-However, the Echo Buds are bigger than the Elite 75t and may not stay securely in smaller ears regardless of the eartip/wingtip combination you try.
+However, the Echo Buds are bigger than the Elite 75t and may not remain secure in smaller ears regardless of the eartip/wingtip combination you try.

 The Echo Buds’ charging case feels good in the hand and is easy to open and close, but it’s a bit on the bulky side.
-We’ve also noticed (and seen online comments) that if you’re using the included wingtips, you may have trouble getting the buds to make solid contact with the charging terminals, despite the magnetic latches.
+We’ve also noticed (and seen people commenting online) that if you’re using the included wingtips, you may have trouble getting the buds to make solid contact with the charging terminals, despite the magnetic latches.
 There’s no magnetic seal on the case itself.

 The touch-sensitive pads on the Echo Buds give you two gesture options: A double-tap and a tap-and-hold.
-You can change what each does inside the Alexa app, but you don’t get a lot of choices.
-It’s play/pause, track skip forward/back, passthrough on/off, access voice assistant, passthrough pause, or mute microphones.
+You can change what each does inside the Alexa app, but you don’t get a lot of choices: Play/pause, track skip forward/back, passthrough on/off, access voice assistant, passthrough pause, or mute microphones.

 Winner: Jabra Elite 75t